007aryansaini/Task/README.md

 ## Steps to use app
+1. The metamask should be on goerli testnet.

-1. The User have to connect the metamask with the dapp.
+2. The User have to connect the metamask with the dapp.
-2. The User have to register to start messaging if the user is already registered then no need to register.
+3. The User have to register to start messaging if the user is already registered then no need to register.
-3. Then the user can send message to the person he wants by providing the address of that person and this person should be registered with the app.
+4. Then the user can send message to the person he wants by providing the address of that person and this person should be registered with the app.
-4. The Messages sent by user are visible on the bottom of the screen.
+5. The Messages sent by user are visible on the bottom of the screen.
-5. The new messages that are sent by the user also get updated on the front end.
+6. The new messages that are sent by the user also get updated on the front end.

 ## Screenshots of app